Tisha Abundo: Volleyball

+Teaching

 In 1972 Abundo began teaching at University of the East.

 In 1990, she was appointed Director of Physical Education at the Philippine School of Business Administration (PSBA).

 Modeling career

 Abundo was a member of Karilagan Arts International and was named their signature model in 1974.
 She modeled for fashion designers Ben Farrales and Pitoy Moreno.
-She was a member of the cultural and trade missions organized by the Department of Tourism that traveled to 11 states in the U.S., Berlin, Melbourne, Guam, Hong Kong and Tokyo in the 1970s.
+She was a member of the cultural and trade missions organized by the Department of Tourism that traveled to 11 states in the United States, Berlin, Melbourne, Guam, Hong Kong and Tokyo in the 1970s.

-Sports advocacy
+Sports administration

 Abundo founded the National Capital Region Athletic Association (NCRAA), consisting of 19 educational institutions.
 She also served as the founding president of the first national athletic organization for Philippine tertiary level sports, the Federation of Higher Education Sports Association (FHESA).

+She helped establish the Federation of School Sports Association of the Philippines in 2009.

 Philippine Sports Commissioner

 Abundo was appointed Philippine Sports Commissioner in 1998.
 In the position, she organized the Philippines' first Palarong Kababaihan (Women's Games) as part of the celebration of the International Day for Women in 2000.
 She laid down the foundation of the Philippine Sports Talent Identification Program (PSTIP), the Philippines' first attempt to include scientific parameters in the identification and selection of sports potentials.
 Abundo represented the country at the International Olympic Academy in Athens in 1999, where she delivered a paper on Women, Sports and Development: Towards Empowerment and Equity in the Philippines.